‘This Is Us’ Star Chrissy Metz Makes First Red Carpet Appearance With Boyfriend

 While clearly head-over-heels for Stancil, Metz admitted to being a bit guarded when speaking about their relationship in public.

 "Here's the thing, he needs to have his own life," she explained.
 "I don't want him roped into mine, so I just want to protect him.
-My little sweet treat."
+My little sweet treat."0comments